 Access to the cove is through the Malaga Cove Trail.
 Before heading down to the cove, make sure to stop by Roessler Point (marked by a gazebo) to take in fantastic views of Santa Monica Bay.

 For those interested in an extended hike, the trails along Malaga Creek and Olmsted Creek can be checked out.

 - Access: On Palos Verdes Drive W, turn right on Via Almar and then right on Via Arroyo

 - Parking: Public lot available at the intersection of Via Arroyo and Paseo del Mar

 Pit Stop: Malaga Cove Plaza

 A short drive away from Malaga Cove, you will find Bluff Cove.
-In my opinion, this is one of the most beautiful coves in the peninsula.
-The cliffs in here have shades or orange, yellow, gray and green.
+In my opinion, this is one of the most beautiful coves on the peninsula.
+The cliffs in here have shades of orange, yellow, gray, and green.